costelasleontin/the_blog/README.md

-This is a react web app which uses validator, redux, bootstrap and other npm packages to create an online blog page.
+This is a react web app which uses router, validator, redux, bootstrap and other npm packages to create an online blog page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).